ASvyatkovskiy/ScaBillMatch/docs/README.md

 Note: the default value of the `cat` parameter is an empty string, it should be kept that way if your intension is to include all the bills in the dataset pointed to by `inputFile` string in the calculation.

+Restriction: for now, `client` YARN deploy mode only.
+TODO: support cluster deploy mode too should be simple

 # Postprocessing

 We use 3 different formats for analysis: